 HTTP/1.1 200 OK x-oss-request-id: 559CC9BDC755F95A64485981 Date: Wed, 29 Apr 2015 05:21:12 GMT Content-Length: 0 Connection: keep-alive Server: AliyunOSS

-- Upload an object to a versioning enabled bucket
+- Modify the ACL of an object in a versioned bucket

 PUT /example?acl&versionId=CAEQMhiBgIC3rpSD0BYiIDBjYTk5MmIzN2JlNjQxZTFiNGIzM2E3OTliODA0**** HTTP/1.1 x-oss-object-acl: public-read Host: oss-example.oss-cn-hangzhou.aliyuncs.com Date: Tue, 09 Apr 2019 06:30:11 GMT Authorization: OSS qctg2ns3l8u51iu:UTsv3F7L34v+ECq52vURdCSv****Sample responses

 HTTP/1.1 200 OK x-oss-version-id: CAEQMhiBgIC3rpSD0BYiIDBjYTk5MmIzN2JlNjQxZTFiNGIzM2E3OTliODA0**** x-oss-request-id: 5CAC3BF3B7AEADE017000624 Date: Tue, 09 Apr 2019 06:30:11 GMT Content-Length: 0 Connection: keep-alive Server: AliyunOSS

 You can use OSS SDKs for the following programming languages to call the PutObjectACL operation: